What you should do if you are unhappy with decisions or services from social services and/or the NHS.

 What happens when a decision is made about my complaint?

 Once the complaint investigation has been completed, a report will be written up about the way the complaint has been dealt with and the conclusions the investigation has reached.
 If any action is to be taken to resolve the issue, this will be confirmed.
-You will also be told about your right to contact the local government or health service ombudsmen if you are not happy with the response you receive.
+You will also be told about your right to contact the Scottish Public Service Ombudsman if you are not happy with the response you receive.

-If you are happy with the local authority but have a problem with the service you are receiving you should complain to the person who manages that service as well as the local authority.
+If you are happy with the local authority but have a problem with the service you are receiving, you should complain to the person who manages that service as well as the local authority.
 If you live in residential accommodation with support and are not happy, you should speak to the manager of the home you are living in.
 The organisation that runs the home will have a complaints procedure which you are entitled to see.
-If you feel your complaint is not being listened to then whoever is responsible for managing your care package from within the local authority should also be informed.
-You should also talk to a friend or member of your family whom you trust.
+If you feel your complaint is not being listened to, then whoever is responsible for managing your care package from within the local authority should also be informed.

 If you want to take things further

-If you have been through your local authority complaints procedure and you are still not happy with the way things have been handled you may be able to complain to the Ombudsman.
+If you have been through your local authority or the local NHS complaints procedure and you are still not happy with the way things have been handled, you may be able to complain to The Scottish Public Services Ombudsman (SPSO).

 It is recommended you get legal advice before considering the options below.

-You will not normally be able to complain to the Ombudsman until you have gone through the local authority complaints procedure.
+You will not normally be able to complain to the Ombudsman until you have gone through the local authority or NHS complaints procedure.

-- the local authority has done something wrong or has failed to do something that they should have done
+- the local authority or NHS has done something wrong or has failed to do something that they should have done

-- the local authority’s decision was delayed, or biased
+- the local authority’s or NHS decision was delayed, or biased

-- the local authority did not follow their own procedures correctly.
+- the local authority or NHS did not follow their own procedures correctly.

 The Ombudsman will be given access to all the relevant documents held by social services.
-Following the investigation the Ombudsman will prepare a report that will be sent to you and social services.
+Following the investigation the Ombudsman will prepare a report that will be sent to you and social services and/or the NHS.
 The report will outline its findings and recommendations.
-If your complaint is upheld the ombudsman may recommend the local authority pay you compensation.
+If your complaint is upheld, the Ombudsman may recommend the local authority or NHS pays you compensation.

-The contact details for the Ombudsman are given at the end of this sheet.
+The contact details for the Ombudsman are given at the end of this page.

 European Court of Human Rights